Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \subsection{The arc resolution and representation stability}

 We now recall two related semi-simplicial spaces.
-One was used by Kupers and Miller \cite[Appendix]{kupersmillercells} to give a new proof of homological stability for unordered configuration spaces.
+One was used by Kupers--Miller \cite[Appendix]{kupersmillercells} to give a new proof of homological stability for unordered configuration spaces.
 We will use the second to give a new proof of representation stability for ordered configuration spaces.
+If $M$ is a noncompact manifold, there exists a (not necessarily compact) manifold with non-empty boundary $\overline{M}$ such that $M$ is the interior of $\overline{M}$ (see for example Miller--Palmer \cite[Section 3]{MiP1}).